Novosti (Croatia): Criticism

 "Scientists brag that they found the reason for existence of an appendix, while for Croatian sovereignty, up to this day, no one knows what it serves for, or does it even exists...."

-Initiators of the petition for repeal of the funding refer to the same tender criterium which enabled the funding of Novosti, which states: "those who promote intolerance towards any national minority or majority will be banned from contesting on [this] tender in period of 3 years."
+Initiators of the petition for repeal of the funding refer to the same tender criterion which enabled the funding of Novosti, which states: "those who promote intolerance towards any national minority or majority will be banned from contesting on [this] tender in period of 3 years."